MOTOCROSS: AS IT IS, WAS AND EVERMORE SHALL BE

 THESE FIRST-GENERATION MOTOCROSS BOOTS WERE HELD ON BY LEATHER STRAPS THAT YOU BUCKLED WITH METAL CLASPS—THE MORE STRAPS AND BUCKLES, THE COOLER THE BOOT.

 What do you do with your old Heckel boots when you are through with them.
-Jody turned his into a living room light.
+Jody turned his into a living room lamp.

 Boots: Plastic wasn’t used on boots in the early days of American motocross.
 The main ingredient in ‘70s boots was cow—lots of cattle.
 These first-generation motocross boots were held on by leather straps that you buckled with metal clasps—the more straps and buckles, the cooler the boot.
 I wore Full-Bore boots…seven straps!
 If you were avant garde, you could wear Heckels.
 Heckels were distributed by Bultaco and bore a striking resemblance to the boots that Frankenstein wore—except in blue and yellow.